Freddie Freeman's walk-off homer gives Dodgers a 2-1 World Series lead after thrilling 18-inning game

 Freddie Freeman drew a walk after the Ohtani homer, promptly stealing second base with Dodgers catcher Will Smith at the plate.
 He lined a single to right field, but Toronto outfielder Addison Barger unfurled a perfect throw home to nab Freeman as he attempted to score.

-Game 1: Toronto Blue Jays rout LA Dodgers in Game 1 of the World Series
+Game 1 recap: Toronto Blue Jays rout LA Dodgers in Game 1 of the World Series

 The Blue Jays bounced back from the game-tying homer almost immediately, however, when Alejandro Kirk crushed a three-run homer after Los Angeles starter Tyler Glasnow hung a curveball over the plate.
 Guerrero Jr. prefaced Kirk's at-bat with a walk, which was followed by an error from the Dodgers' second baseman Tommy Edman, who let a Bo Bichette grounder skip under his glove and into right field.